 During one particularly dangerous battle, they had to ride boats past the enemy guns.
 The wind was weak that day so they were going very slowly.
 The soldiers started to wonder if they would survive and began to panic.
 Joan stayed positive and spoke to them, encouraging them, and reassuring them that it would be alright.
 Soon the winds picked up and they sailed past the enemy guns without getting hit.

 Later during the battle, the captains attacked, but the army was not doing well.
 Joan heard what was happening and knew they needed her help.
 She jumped onto her horse and galloped to the front of the battle.
 There she saw many soldiers who were hurt.
 She had sympathy for them.
 Sympathy is when you feel bad for someone and want to help.
 Joan rode her horse into the battle and the soldiers began to cheer.
 They fought harder and eventually won the battle.
 Joan saw the enemy soldiers who had been hurt and tried to help them feel better.
 She didn’t like seeing people hurt on both sides, even though they were the enemy.

 Joan continues to stands up for her beliefs

-Through many other battles Joan gave the soldiers hope.
-Eventually there was peace between France and England.
+Through many other battles, Joan gave the soldiers hope.
+Eventually, there was peace between France and England.
 Later Joan was captured and put in jail for a time, but no matter what happened to her, she stood up for her beliefs.
-There may be times in life that others will laugh at you or say mean things because of what you believe in, but like Joan you can ignore them and stand strong anyway.
+There may be times in life when others will laugh at you or say mean things because of what you believe in, but like Joan, you can ignore them and stand strong anyway.
 This is called having conviction.